 - Use dining hall meals to dine and interact with residents and to encourage other faculty members to have a presence in campus dining halls

-- Complete an end-of-semester report detailing programmatic efforts and plans for the next semester
+- Complete an end-of-semester report detailing programmatic efforts, attendance, and plans for the next semester

 - Attend all required trainings during the semester including start of semester Residence Life Training

-- Attend and participate in ongoing training and staff meeting throughout the academic year
+- Attend and participate in ongoing training and staff meetings throughout the academic year

-- Meet with the Hall Director(s) bi-weekly to discuss progress, in-hall efforts, and to stay aware of student concerns
+- Meet with the Community Director(s) bi-weekly to discuss progress, in-hall efforts, and to stay aware of student concerns

-- Meet with the Honors College Assistant Director for Student Life a minimum of two times per semester
+- Meet with the Honors College Assistant Director for Student Life at least twice per semester

 - Encouraged to teach at least one Honors College course per academic year